citizenwallet/sdk/README.md

 const configService = new ConfigService(new ApiService('https://your-custom-base-url.com'));
 ```

-# ERC20IOU
+# IOU

-An ERC20IOU is a smart contract which manages IOU redemption for a single ERC 20 token.
+An IOU is a smart contract which manages IOU redemption for a single ERC 20 token.
 It will hash, verify signatures and keep track of redemptions.

-## useERC20IOUStore (React with hooks)
+## useIOUContract (React with hooks)

 Import the SDK into your project:

 ```
-import { useERC20IOUStore } from '@citizenwallet/sdk';
+import { useIOUContract } from '@citizenwallet/sdk';
 ```

 Then, you can use the SDK's functions to interact with the backend.
 For example:

 ```
-const [listener, actions] = useERC20IOUStore(address, signer);
+const [subscribe, actions] = useIOUContract(address, signer);
 ```

 ### Trigger actions.